franklinrw/TARS/README.md

 # TARS Discourse
-Playground for a discourse bot.
+Playground for a discourse AI.

 Using OpenAI GPT and Whisper.